exceptionless/Website/2016-08-01-real-time-app-configuration-event-settings.md

 When the client is idle, we also check for config changes, including five seconds after client startup if no events are submitted at startup, and every two minutes after the last event submission.

-If the version hasn&#8217;t changed, nothing is retrieved, **limiting data transfer,** and no user information is ever sent when checking.
+If the version hasn't changed, nothing is retrieved, **limiting data transfer,** and no user information is ever sent when checking.

 ### Turning Off Automatic Updating